On the rigidity of Arnoux-Rauzy words: Basic notions

-The main issue we will have to face comes from the fact that normalization does not behave well with respect to taking squares and powers: the normalized form of a square of a spinned word in normal form is a priori not the square of its normal form.
+The main issue we will have to face comes from the fact that normalization does not behave well with respect to taking powers: the normalized form of a power of a spinned word in normal form is a priori not the power of its normal form.
 Indeed, consider the spinned word $ a \overline{a}$.
 Its square $a \overline{a}a \overline{a}$ is not in normal form because of the occurrence of $\overline{a}a$.
-This issue will be handled in details in Sections \ref{sec:normalization} and \ref{sec:lemma}.
+This issue will be handled in detail in Sections \ref{sec:normalization} and \ref{sec:lemma}.

+The following example shows that an episturmian substitution may involve only one letter in its normalized directive word.